latte-central/latte-tutorial/src/latte_tutorial/ch03_logic_bits.clj.md

 (have <step-name> <prop/type> :by <proof-term>)
 ```
 This an intermediate proof that the proposition `<prop/type>` (remember proposition-as-type)
-holds with the given `<proof-term>'.
+holds with the given `<proof-term>`.
 Hence this is like a statement and proof of an intermediate
 lemma, a building block for a full proof.